pixelastic/steppe.js/readme.md

 itself.

-Once enabled, it listens to the `keypress` events, and calls your custom `finder` method.
+Once enabled, it listens to the `keypress` events, and calls your custom `find` method.
 This method itself is asynchronous and will call its callback when done with a list of suggestions, which will in turn be displayed.
 Each suggestion will go through the `render` method to turn it into an HTML element.